Flagsmith/flagsmith-docs/docs/deployment/docker.md

 The docker-compose file runs the following containers:

-### Front End Dashboard - Port 8080
+### Front End Dashboard and REST API combined - Port 8000

-The Web user interface.
-From here you can create accounts and manage your flags.
+The Web user interface allows you to create accounts and manage your flags.
 The front end is written in node.js and React.

-### REST API - Port 8000

 The web user interface communicates via REST to the API that powers the application.
 The SDK clients also connect to this API.
 The API is written in Django and the Django REST Framework.